Hexadecimalz/PaperEcho/README.md

 # 🖨️ PaperEcho

+This project was definitely inspired by [ProjectScribe](https://github.com/UrbanCircles/scribe/tree/main).
+I taken with the idea and presentation of the project.
+However, for me the project seemed way too complicated to just print something out.
+The wiring diagrams didn't inspire confidence in what I've done before.
+I liked the 3D printed design for the printer, but ultimately I wasn't going to do that.
+I just wanted to mimic the setup in my own way.
+I already had a Raspberry Pi, which I know I could connect via USB to a theral printer.

+I also wanted something simple but with some additional functionality that Project Scribe's author hasn't provided.
+I used AI to generate all of the code and create something I really like for minimal effort.
+The idea of printing certain things and having this available via localhost on my phone works great for me.

+I ended up using my Pi 3 and this [Nucoun VCP-8370 printer](https://www.amazon.com/dp/B0CSDKHKT7).
+I think the total cost would likely be significantly more than Project Scribe's if I had to buy everything new, but I also like the flexibility of a lot more storage space and flexibility.
+There are trade offs to the minimalist design but I'm pretty happy with the final result.

+## About

 A lightweight, mobile-first web interface for printing todo lists, notes, and photos on a thermal receipt printer.
 Designed for Raspberry Pi or any Linux-based system using [Flask](https://flask.palletsprojects.com/) and [python-escpos](https://python-escpos.readthedocs.io/).

 ---